 This also happens if you’re not using the latest version of Windows.
 For example, if you used Windows XP and the folder contains more than 1,000 files, you may not be able to see the file you need.

 Another issue is experienced when you restart your computer and are not automatically reconnected.
 This usually means the WebClient service is either disabled or set to Manual.
-Go to Start, search for Services, and select the result.
+Here’s how to change that.

 - Then, scroll until you find WebClient, right-click it and choose “Properties.”

 - Set the Startup type to “Automatic” and press Apply to apply the changes.
 You can then click OK and close the Services window.